leanprover-community/lean4-metaprogramming-book/md/main/macros.md

 ```

 In this case the `$[...],*` part is the splice.
 On the match side it tries
-to match the pattern we define inside of it repetetively (given the seperator
+to match the pattern we define inside of it repetitively (given the separator
 we tell it to).
 However unlike regular separator matching it does not
 give us an `Array` or `SepArray`, instead it allows us to write another
 splice on the right hand side that gets evaluated for each time the